chiyadev/genshin-schedule/web/langs/README.md

 }
 ```

 which means if you are writing an `en-GB` localization, there is no need to specify the `anemo` field.
-It is automatically taken from `en-US`.
+It is automatically taken from `en_US`.

 ### Item names (unspecified fields)

 You can also translate game item names if you are translating to a non-English language.

-For example, if you are translating `Klee`, the field for her does not exist in `en-US`.
+For example, if you are translating `Klee`, the field for her does not exist in `en_US`.
 This is because the key `"Klee"` already implies the value `"Klee"` when unspecified.

 ```json
 {